curityio/username-password-authenticator/README.md

 ### Update Java Libraries

 When deployed to the Curity Identity Server, the plugin will use shared Java libraries.\
-Identity the versions of these libraries that match your version of the Curity Identity Server.\
+Identify the versions of these libraries that match your version of the Curity Identity Server.\
 This can be done by viewing the [Service Provided Dependencies](https://curity.io/docs/idsvr/latest/developer-guide/plugins/index.html#server-provided-dependencies) page for your version.\
 Then update the `pom.xml` file of this project with matching versions.